VK2BEA/HP8753-Companion/README.md

 To build & install using Linux autotools, install the following required packages & tools:
 ----------------------------------------------------------------------
 * `automake`, `autoconf` and `libtool`
-* To build on Raspberri Pi / Debian: 	`libgs-dev libglib2.0-dev libgtk-3-dev libsqlite3-dev yelp-tools`
+* To build on Raspberri Pi / Debian: 	`libgs-dev libglib2.0-dev libgtk-3-dev libsqlite3-dev libaio-dev yelp-tools`
-* To run on Raspberry Pi / Debian :	`libglib-2, libgtk-3, libgs, libsqlite3, libgpib, fonts-noto-color-emoji`
+* To run on Raspberry Pi / Debian :	`libglib-2, libgtk-3, libgs, libsqlite3, libgpib, libaio, fonts-noto-color-emoji`

 Install the GPIB driver:
 See the `GPIB-Linux.driver/installGPIBdriver.on.RPI` file for a script that may work for you to download and install the Linux GPIB driver, otherwise, visit https://linux-gpib.sourceforge.io/ for installation instructions.